Safe Trade Station

 - Beware of common scams, like checks for an amount higher than the amount of the deal; "cashier's checks" that are forged and presented when the bank is closed.

 Cedar Park Police Personnel do not get involved in, enforce, guarantee, or become a party in any way to the transactions of the individuals trading.
 We are simply offering a safer environment to conduct your prearranged transaction.
-Currently, the only restrictions on transactions at the Cedar Park Police Department, is the buying or selling of weapons or medications of any kind, and obviously no transactions involving items prohibited by law.
+Currently, the only restrictions on transactions at the Cedar Park Police Department are the buying or selling of weapons or medications of any kind, and obviously no transactions involving items prohibited by law.

 Like any crime prevention initiative, a SafeTrade station is not a 100% guarantee against unpredictable behavior or that something will go wrong, but it is a step to make your transaction safer.